Rethabile296/NWU-Project-2-API/README.md

 ## Features
 CRUD Operations: The API supports Create, Read, Update, and Delete operations for telemetry data.

-Telemetry Tracking: Automatically records data whenever an automation runs, capturing time saved and associated costs.
+Tracking: Automatically records data whenever an automation runs, capturing time saved and associated costs.
 Data Grouping: Allows grouping of data by project and client for detailed reporting.